 - The alcoholic/addict wants something that you have.
 They start out very nice almost sugary sweet to set the stage for what they are seeking.

-- All of a sudden the dialogue is going way off course from the initial intent and the good intentions and communication is out the window as the initial passivity of the alcoholic/addict (Dr. Jekyll) has now turned into the aggressive person (Mr. Hyde).
+- All of a sudden the dialogue is going way off course from the initial intent and the good intentions and communication are out the window as the initial passivity of the alcoholic/addict (Dr. Jekyll) has now turned into an aggressive person (Mr. Hyde).

-Dealing with a passive aggressive addict is difficult.
-It’s not something that you’ll want to work on, but being supportive family member means trying.
+Dealing with a passive-aggressive addict is difficult.
+It’s not something that you’ll want to work on, but being a supportive family member means trying.

 Below, you'll find likely characteristics and behaviors of a PA addict, according to psychcentral.com.
 Learning how they might act is a great first step to dealing with them.